Nahom: Criticisms of connection

 It has been said that the link between Nahom and Nehhm, as spelled in Niebuhr's work, is invalid because the vowels between the names Nahom and Nehhm do not match, stating that "only three of the five letters in Nehhm agree with the spelling Nahom.
 The second letter in Nehhm is e rather than a, and the fourth letter is h instead of o.
 The variant spellings of Nehem, Nehm, Nihm, Nahm and Naham, do not really help to solve the problem."
-Some indicate that modern vowel variance is to be expected because Hebrew does not have written vowels.
-The current pronunciation of the location and tribal area is said to be Nihm or Nehem or Nahm rather than Nahom.
-One critic states that the time from Ishmael's death to now (~2600 years) is not long enough to account for the change in pronunciation, although scholars indicate that historical variation in root pronunciation (possibly due to Arabic influence) may allow for this change.

-Dating of NHM

-Latter-day Saint scholars argue that the NHM does indeed date to Lehi's time.
-The inscriptions on "small votive altars given to the Bar'an Temple near Marib by a certain Bicathar of the tribe of Nihm" date to "seventh and sixth centuries BC".
-Lehi's family is believed to have left Jerusalem in the sixth century.